CVE-2021-44228 Impact of Log4j Vulnerabilities CVE-2021-44228, CVE-2021-45046, CVE-2021-45105, and CVE-2021-44832

 Appliances running in Management Only mode or Legacy mode, including those used for Prisma Access, are not impacted.

-Palo Alto Networks is not aware of evidence showing the exploitation of CVE-2021-44228 and CVE-2021-45046 against Panorama hardware appliances, Panorama virtual appliances, or the Exact Data Matching CLI application.
+Palo Alto Networks is not aware of evidence showing the exploitation of these vulnerabilities against Panorama hardware appliances, Panorama virtual appliances, or the Exact Data Matching CLI application.

 More information about the vulnerability's exploitation in the wild can be found in the Unit 42 threat brief: https://unit42.paloaltonetworks.com/apache-log4j-vulnerability-cve-2021-44228/

 These issues are fixed in PAN-OS 9.0.15, PAN-OS 9.1.12-h3, PAN-OS 10.0.8-h8, and all later PAN-OS versions for Panorama hardware and virtual appliances.